 - Reviewers can also see the project snapshot, which includes the overall budget and profitability.

-- Once a reviewer is done commenting or making changes, they Send For Approval.
+- Once a reviewer is done commenting or making changes, they can click Approve or Send For Approval.
+This depends on if they have the right to Add Client Invoices, or if there is a Billing Manager setup in the Client record.

 - Any person with the right to Create and Edit Client Invoices can approve a billing worksheet.
 Or just the Billing Manager set on the client/project.